RavensbourneWebMedia/creativecollaboration/sessions/03/README.md

 Talk to your side partner for 5 minutes and research online.

-Tell us what you have found!
+Tell us what you have found! and show examples.

 **What is the most innovative brand you know of and why?**